lifewatch/eurobis/README.md

 - `getemodbiodata(dasid = "1884", type ="basic")` - download data only for 8 essential columns (see http://www.emodnet-biology.eu/node/172#Basic)

+- `getemodbiodata(mrgid=c("5670","3315")` - download data from a specific region using the mrgid from marineregions, or type `View(IHOareas)` to get an overview of the available IHO areas.

 - `getemodbiodata(dasid = c("1884","618", "5780" ), aphiaid = "2036", startyear = "1980", endyear = "2010")`

 - `getemodbiodata(geourl = "http://geo.vliz.be/geoserver/wfs/ows?service=WFS&version=1.1.0&request=GetFeature&typeName=Dataportal%3Aeurobis-obisenv&resultType=results&viewParams=where%3Adatasetid+IN+%285885%29%3Bcontext%3A0100&outputFormat=csv")` download data using the WFS urls optained through the EMODnet toolbox at http://www.emodnet-biology.eu/toolbox/en/download/occurrence/preview (- you make your selection and copi-paste the url behind the "get webservice url" button)